 Variables that affect current consumption include the choice of color, interface type, brightness of backlights, brightness of the four status lights, power supply voltage, and if the optional SCAB is attached to the module.
-Current consumption for all interfaces: (TTL "Logic Level, Inverted" Serial, "Full swing" RS232 Serial, and USB) are the same.
+Current consumption for all interfaces are the same: TTL "Logic Level, Inverted" Serial (CFA635-xxx-KL), "Full swing" RS232 Serial (CFA635-xxx-KS), and USB (CFA635-xxx-KU).